 Create a marketing plan for your thriving art business

-My Create a Marketing Plan for Your Thriving Art Business course will be launching in May.
-Within that course, I help you go from overwhelmed and confused to having a clear marketing plan.
-To add your name to the waitlist to be the first to hear when registration opens, visit artmarketingproject.com/marketingplan.
+My Create a Marketing Plan for Your Thriving Art Business course will teach you how to get your website set up to convert visitors to buyers.
+Add your name to the waitlist to be the first to hear when registration opens.

-I look forward to seeing your strong artist’s website.
+I look forward to seeing your strong artist’s website that converts!
 Drop a comment below and share your site.